rueda2022/T3-Machine-Learning/README.md

 # T3-Machine-Learning

-This repository contains all the code, description and solution to the problem set number 3 of the course Big Data and Machine Learning
+Welcome to the repository for Problem Set 3 of the **Big Data and Machine Learning** course.
+This repository contains all the necessary materials, including code, data, and the final article, for the problem set.

-We present the following folders into de repository:
+## Repository Structure

-- **document:** Contains the PDF document with the final article.
-In addition an overleaf link (just for view) is attached.
+- **`document/`**: Contains the final PDF article summarizing the analysis and results.
+An Overleaf link (view-only) is also provided for those interested in the LaTeX source.
-- **scripts:** Contains the Jupyter Notebook called "Implementation" where all the code was implemented.
-For running the script it is necessary to have into the same folder all the documents that are in the folder *stores*.
+- **`scripts/`**: Includes the Jupyter Notebook titled `Implementation.ipynb`, where all the code for data processing, feature engineering, and model implementation is located.
+To execute the script, ensure that all the files from the `stores/` folder are in the same directory.
-- **stores:** Contains all the needed data for running the scripts or available data needed for the article.
+- **`stores/`**: Stores all the datasets required for running the code and reproducing the results.
+This includes raw data and processed files referenced in the article.
-- **views:** Contains all the Figures and Tables that are in the PDF document.
+- **`views/`**: Contains all the figures and tables used in the PDF article.
+These files can also be reused or adapted for presentations or further analyses.

-## Summary
+## Project Summary

-Based in price and atributes information from 39,644 houses in Bogota, Colombia, we train (5) different trying to predict prices for 10,286 places in the locality of Chapinero.
-For this task, different atributes were extracted from the datasets and some features were constructed by taking into account the location of the properties.
+This project uses price and attribute information from **39,644 properties** in Bogotá, Colombia, to train and evaluate five machine learning models.
+The goal is to predict property prices for **10,286 locations** in the Chapinero locality.

+### Key Features
+- **Data**: Information about prices, locations, and property attributes was used.
+- **Feature Engineering**: Custom features were created to account for geographical and structural factors.
+- **Models**: Five different machine learning models were trained and compared for their predictive performance.

+### Visualization
+Below is an example of one of the visualizations generated during the analysis:

 ![image](https://github.com/user-attachments/assets/5feeeadf-179e-44b2-a844-e24c4e86a027)

+---

+Feel free to explore the repository and reach out if you have any questions or suggestions!